Lithuania: Urbanization

 There has been a steady movement of population to the cities since the 1990s, encouraged by the planning of regional centres, such as Alytus, Marijampolė, Utena, Plungė, and Mažeikiai.
-By the early 21st century, about two-thirds of the total population lived in urban areas.
-As of 2021, 68.19% of the total population lives in urban areas.
-Lithuania's functional urban areas include Vilnius (population 708,203), Kaunas (population 391,153), and Panevėžys (population 124,526).
-The fDI of the Financial Times in their research Cities and Regions of the Future 2018/19 ranked Vilnius fourth in the mid-sized European cities category and Vilnius county was ranked 10th in the small European regions category.
+By the early 21st century, about two-thirds of the population lived in urban areas.
+As of 2021, 68.19% of the population lives in urban areas.
+Functional urban areas include Vilnius (population 708,203), Kaunas (population 391,153), and Panevėžys (population 124,526).
+The fDI of the Financial Times in their research Cities and Regions of the Future ranked Vilnius fourth in the mid-sized European cities category in the 2018–19 ranking, second in the 2022–23 ranking, second in 2023 ranking while the city claimed 24th spot in the worldwide overall ranking in 2021–22 and Vilnius county was ranked 10th in the small European regions category in 2018–19, fifth in 2022–23, fifth in 2023 rankings.

 Health

 Lithuania provides free state-funded healthcare to all citizens and registered long-term residents.
 It co-exists with a significant private healthcare sector.
 In 2003–2012, the network of hospitals was restructured, as part of wider healthcare service reforms.
 It started in 2003–2005 with the expansion of ambulatory services and primary care.
 In 2016, Lithuania ranked 27th in Europe in the Euro health consumer index, a ranking of European healthcare systems based on waiting time, results and other indicators.
+Lithuania ranked 19th in the 2024 edition of the World Happiness Report.